 Scary events can lead to ghost stories.
 In this case, that means many investors have a tough time shaking some myths about bear markets.
 And if you believe some of these myths and take action in your portfolio based on them, it could be costly.
 In this article, we'll address some common bear market myths and the realities that contradict them.

 When the market drops suddenly and sharply, cries of “bear market!” are usually soon to follow.
 This isn’t totally illogical—sharp declines and bear markets often go together.
 However, bears almost never start this way.
 Most sudden and steep drops signal short-term market corrections, in which we recommend investors stay invested because they are nearly impossible to time and end as suddenly as they begin.
 These corrections are a normal, healthy part of a bull, and jumping out of the market at every sign of turbulence in a bull can be extremely costly.

-Some investors mistake bear markets for economic recessions—typically defined as declines in gross domestic product (GDP) for two or more consecutive quarters.
-Though the two sometimes overlap, a falling or volatile stock market doesn’t necessarily mean an economic recession is in progress.
-Stocks are forward looking—they tend to move ahead of the economy.
-For instance, the bull market of the aughts (00s) peaked in October 2007, but a recession didn’t start until the very end of the year.[i]
+So though bear markets and recessions sometimes overlap, it’s a myth that a falling or volatile stock market means an economic recession is in progress.
+For instance, the bull market of the later aughts (00s) peaked in October 2007, but a recession didn’t start until the very end of the year.[i]
 Similarly, while stocks started a new bull market in March 2009, the economy didn’t enter expansion until June.
 And history has seen many bear markets that were accompanied by perfectly healthy economies.
 Bears and recessions simply don’t always go hand in hand.

+Stocks are forward looking—they tend to move ahead of the economy.
 This means if you use GDP releases to try to predict a bear market, you’re likely too late.
 Stocks have likely already digested changes in economic activity and reflected those changes in their forward-looking prices.

 If you have trouble weathering market volatility or downturns, you may benefit from working with a trusted adviser.
-Fisher Investments has educated many investors about bear markets and behavioral investing, and we may be able to help.
+Fisher Investments has educated many investors about bear market myths and behavioral investing, and we may be able to help.
 Call us today or download one of our educational investing guides to learn more.

 [i] Source: Global Financial Data, as of 11/12/2018.
 S&P 500 Price Index Level from 01/01/1960 – 11/05/2018.
 Economic recessions as published by the National Bureau of Economic Research.